 Low Carbon Steels (aka mild steel) are those with relatively more carbon than electrical steels (usually 0.05% to 0.3% C).
 This folder also contains magnetic properties of other steels, such as structural steels, tool steels etc which contain Carbon upto ~2%.
 It includes a variety of carbon steels, e.g., 10xx series steels, 4340 etc in cold/hot rolled, annealed/ un-annealed conditions.
 It also lists six grades of pure iron (ie. carbon removed as much as possible, so has higher permeability and does not suffer from aging).

 These steels are very lossy above ~ 5 Hz.
-So they are used mostly in applications that carry large flux at low frequencies.
+So they are used mostly in applications that carry large flux at low flux densities and frequencies.
 These include rotors, pole pieces, solenoids, actuators, lifting magnets etc. They are more ductile and machinable than electrical steels.
 Because of higher carbon content, they are prone to aging.
 Their magnetic properties can vary with manufacturer, heat, form and annealing.
 They are available as sheets, rods, tubes etc in fully annealed or hardened condition.

-This website is designed for immediate download of folders via credit card.
+This website is designed for instant download of Folders (containing magnetic property files) via credit card.
 If you wish to purchase via quote/purchase order, please email to email@example.com